sfreeman422/HackathonQR/README.md

-##This project was awarded an MLH Finalist Medal at HackNJIT2016.
+## This project was awarded an MLH Finalist Medal at HackNJIT2016.

-It can be viewed at: http://hackorg.herokuapp.com/
+It can be viewed at: http://hackorg.herokuapp.com/.

+In order to test, please use the following credentials:

+`
+Admin Account:
+  User: admin@admin.com
+  Pass: admin
+Test User Account:
+  User: test@test.com
+  Pass: test
+`
+Test by logging into your computer as the test user, and into your phone as the admin.
+Scan the QR code on the test users profile page, and let the magic happen.

+Please note, the above link is reflective of an older version of this project.
+This project has been re-opened for development by Steve as of 11/9/17.
+Planned changes include:
+- Fixing issues with the updating of the users profile page
+- Rewriting the entire web app using ES6
+- Rewriting the UI in React
+- Rewriting the routes to adhere to REST standards

 ## Inspiration
 After seeing the hard work that goes into running a Hackthon, our team was inspired to give back to the hacker community by creating a fullstack webapp that makes running a Hackthon event a little easier.